MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/use-the-object-browser.md

 # Use the Object Browser

 The  **Object Browser** allows you to browse through all available objects in your[project](../../Glossary/vbe-glossary.md#project) and see their[properties](../../Glossary/vbe-glossary.md#property), [methods](../../Glossary/vbe-glossary.md#method) and events.
-In addition, you can see the[procedures](../../Glossary/vbe-glossary.md#procedure) and[constants](../../Glossary/vbe-glossary.md#constant) that are available from[object libraries](../../Glossary/vbe-glossary.md#object-library) in your project.
+In addition, you can see the [procedures](../../Glossary/vbe-glossary.md#procedure) and [constants](../../Glossary/vbe-glossary.md#constant) that are available from[object libraries](../../Glossary/vbe-glossary.md#object-library) in your project.
 You can easily display online Help as you browse.
 You can use the **Object Browser** to find and use objects you create, as well as objects from other applications.

 You can get help for the  **Object Browser** by searching for **Object Browser** in Help.